STIWARTs/STIWARTs/README.md

 </div>

-I'm a Computer Science undergrad and full-stack developer who loves turning ideas into working products.
-I spend most of my time around applied AI, distributed systems, and rapid prototyping, and I'm always down to jump into the next hackathon or side project.
+I'm endlessly curious about how things work, and the best way I've found to actually understand something is to build it.
+That's led me through 18+ hackathons, work with startups, and certifications across AI, cloud, and full-stack development — each one adding another layer to how I think about solving problems.
 Scroll down for the full story!

 ---